 Immediate action to take

-- Upbraid the piece for racism and unctuous, soggy Victorian melodrama – though, in context, was very much a film of the time
+- Upbraid the piece for overt racism and unctuous, soggy Victorian melodrama.
+Alhough, in context, this was very much a film of the time

-- In relation to the above, note that the roaring twenties would soon come into swinging life to replace battered waifs with happy flappers and shop girls on the make, boiled beef and cabbage becomes ‘Champagne and Charlie’ parties, dingy East End slums are replaced with Hollywood palaces
+- The roaring twenties would soon come into swinging life to replace the battered waifs of Griffith’s cinema with the happy flappers and shop girls on the make (boiled beef and cabbage became ‘Champagne and Charlie’ parties ).
+Dingy East End slums were replaced with Hollywood shindigs

 - Suggestion to reduce the title to Broken Blossoms is in the end denied; keep Griffith’s original, full length title (based on one of Thomas Burke’s ‘Limehouse Nights’ stories ‘The Chink and the Child’).
 Again – underlines racism of the director.